HS6986/PhyIN/README.md

 Wayne Maddison

 This is an almost ready pre-release of the PhyIN method for trimming alignments for phylogenomics work.
+It includes the standalone phython code.

-The primary release of PhyIN is in Java within the Mesquite environment (http://www.mesquiteproject.org).
+The primary release of PhyIN is in Java within the Mesquite environment (http://www.mesquiteproject.org), from which the snippet included here is derived.
 However, I provide this python code for use in bioinformatics pipelines.

 It is currently built to handle only nucleotide data and fasta files.